HwWobbe/WipHww/README.md

 <button onclick="copyToClipboard('cloneCmd')">Copy</button>
 </pre>

-- the preceding works copyBlock, but not quite as suggested
+- the preceding copyBlock works, but not quite as suggested
   - this is quite unlikely to support imbedded links, since it is intended to be a documentation tool
 - 2 files still have examples that WORK and a mid (not top ) placement was also found to be working, but may have been damaged
   - deeper indentation finally made it work.